-- Reconstitute the appropriate number of vials of Factor VIII Deficient Substrate Plasma with 1.0 mL deionized water.
+- 1. Reconstitute the appropriate number of vials of Factor IX Deficient Substrate with 1.0 mL deionized water.
 Swirl gently and allow to stand approximately 15 minutes at room temperature to ensure complete dissolution.
-Approximately 0.8 mL is required for each specimen assayed. - Reconstitute one vial of Coagulation S.A.R.P. with 1.0 mL deionized water.
+Approximately 0.8 mL is required for each specimen assayed. - Reconstitute one vial of Coagulation S.A.R.P. with 1.0 mL 2. deionized water.
 Swirl gently and allow to stand for 10 minutes to ensure complete dissolution.
-This will be used as the standard. - 3.
-Prepare APTT reagent according to the package insert.
-Prewarm the reagent to 37°C. - 4.
-Number a set of four 12 x 75 mm test tubes when running standard curve or two when running test specimen.
+This will be used as the standard. - Prepare APTT reagent according to the package insert. З. Prewarm the reagent to 37°C. - 4.
+Number a set of four 12 x 75 mm test tubes for the standard curve and each test specimen.